Costing glossary

 Data quality: The degree of completeness, consistency, timeliness, and accuracy that makes data appropriate for a specific use.

-Data validation tool (DVT) including DVT business rules: Tool: Assesses the data quality of the files produced by the costing software and then creates the files needed for submission.
-Business rules: A workbook giving the definitions the DVT uses to validate the files before submission.
-The reference tabs show the data permitted in a field, eg which HRGs are allowed to flow as part of the dataset.
+Data validation engine (previously the data validation tool) including business rules: Assesses the data quality of the files produced by the costing software and then creates the files needed for submission.
+The business rules provide the definitions the DVE uses to validate the files before submission.

 Delivery of care for children with cystic fibrosis: The two models for delivery of care for children with cystic fibrosis: